MATH 20D cheat sheet

 Spring word problems use this equation for the spring's motion,

-with mass m
+with mass m, damping constant

-, and stiffness constant
+b, and stiffness constant

 my'' + by' + ky = F_{ext}(t)